h3abionet/h3agwas/README.md

 ##3.4 Running multiple workflows at the same time

-You may at some point want to run multiple, _independent_ workflows at the same time (e.g. different data).
+You may at some point want to run multiple, _independent_ executions of the workflows at the same time (e.g. different data).
 This is possible.
 However, each run should be started in a different working directory.
 You can refer to the scripts and even the data in the same diretory, but the directories from which you run the `nextflow run` command should be different.

 # 4 The Nextflow configuration file